| The Employment Agreement, which will be approved at the Cologne EU Summit, will only

 employment alongside the national economic targets which were set in connection with the

+transition to the adoption of the Euro.
 The General Secretary of the ETUC, Emilio Gabaglio, said

 that the price which has been paid for the stability policy, which is a requisite of the